 Tennessee has some pretty incredible places to live.
 From Nashville’s thriving music scene to the small towns nestled in the Smoky Mountains, this state has plenty to offer new residents looking for a place to call home.

 You will be happy to know that the state offers many wonderful places to live, no matter what your age or what you want to do.
-Property Friends TN compiled the updated list of the top five best places to live in Tennessee for each type of person.
+Property Friends TN compiled the updated list of the top 10 best places to live in Tennessee for families in 2023 for each type of person.
 Have a look!

 What Makes Tennessee a Good Place to Live?